kcybulski/prosody-modules/mod_rest/README.markdown

 ## Python / Flask

-Simple echo bot that responds to messages:
+Simple echo bot that responds to messages as XML:

 ``` {.python}
 from flask import Flask, Response, request